How this page helps you

 YOUR competitors could be busily making their websites and marketing strategies stronger than they currently are.

-Everyone will be waiting for the day when everything returns on normal and then they’ll unleash their new, revitalised focus.
+The clever businesses will be preparing for the day when everything returns to whatever ‘normal’ is at that time, and then they’ll unleash their new, revitalised, focus.

 Businesses that don’t prepare for that will decline further or die.